 Q10.
 How do I avoid Library fines?

-- Return or renew your loans on or before the due date.
+- Return or renew your borrowed books on or before the due date.

 - Make a note of due dates.

-- Avoid giving your loans to others to return.
+- Do not give your books to others to return.

-- Fines vary according to which collection the items were borrowed from and are reviewed annually.
+- Fines vary according to the collection the items were borrowed from and are reviewed annually.

 Q11.
 How do I return my loan?

-- Items must be returned to any campus library circulation desk.
+- Items may be returned to the circulation desk.of any UJ Campus Library

-- You will be held responsible for all items you borrow until they are returned correctly.
-You will be liable for any penalties or charges for loss.
+- You are responsible for all items you borrow until they are returned correctly.
+You will be liable for any penalties or charges for loss or damages.